Optimal Policies Tend to Seek Power: Sub-optimal POWER

-We formalize this model-based agent's goal-achievement capabilities as a function $\pol[]$, which takes as input a reward function and a discount rate, and returns a policy.
-Informally, these are the best policies which the agent ``knows about.''
+We formalize a bounded agent's goal-achievement capabilities with a function $\pol[]$, which takes as input a reward function and a discount rate, and returns a policy.
+Informally, this is the best policy which the agent knows about.
 We can then calculate $\pwr$ with respect to $\pol[]$.